Skip to main content

 Japan (METI)

 METI AI governance guidelines require documenting AI tool versions in production deployments.
 Open WebUI version is visible in Settings โ†’ About, and Docker image tags provide exact version pinning for compliance records.
-For Japanese enterprise teams, Open WebUI with Qwen2.5 7B (`ollama run qwen2.5:7b`) is the recommended stack -- native Japanese tokenization provides better quality for Japanese document Q&A in the RAG feature.
+For Japanese enterprise teams, Open WebUI with Qwen3 7B (`ollama run qwen2.5:7b`) is the recommended stack -- native Japanese tokenization provides better quality for Japanese document Q&A in the RAG feature.

 China

 Under China's Data Security Law (ๆ•ฐๆฎๅฎ‰ๅ…จๆณ•), all frontends in this guide satisfy local data residency requirements when deployed on-premises or on domestic cloud providers (Alibaba Cloud, Tencent Cloud).
 Open WebUI on Docker is compatible with Chinese cloud VM instances.
-For Chinese enterprise RAG deployments, pair Open WebUI with Qwen2.5 14B for optimal Chinese-language document analysis.
+For Chinese enterprise RAG deployments, pair Open WebUI with Qwen3 14B for optimal Chinese-language document analysis.

 โ€ขโš ๏ธ Warning: For EU regulated sectors (healthcare, legal, finance): Open WebUI's default Docker setup has no authentication.
-Add WEBUI_AUTH=true before exposing to any internal or external network -- this is required for GDPR Article 32 technical measures.
+Add WEBUI_AUTH=true before exposing to any internal or external network โ€” authentication is a necessary technical measure under GDPR Article 32, but your organisation's full Article 32 compliance requires a broader technical and organisational measures (TOMs) assessment.
+Consult your DPO.

 What Are the 5 Most Common Mistakes When Choosing a Frontend?